This article is part of the “Body Toning Series,” which comprises of 5 articles. Read part 2, part 3, part 4, and part 5 for more information.

 As a private weight loss coach for many successful women, I love getting my clients the biggest bang for their workout buck.
-And that’s why full body workouts that can be done quickly and effectively are so popular among my clients.
+And that’s why a full body workout for women can be done quickly and effectively are so popular among my clients.
 If you’re trying to get back into a workout routine, a long workout can feel intimidating or like a burden.
 If you’re short on time, a long workout can feel like a chore!

 Enter the full body 10-minute workout that will leave you feeling tightened and toned all day long.
 I recommend doing this workout every other day to allow your muscles to recover.
 Here are the exercises, and you’ll repeat the full circuit a total of 3 times.
-This should take just 10 minutes!
+This full body workout for women should take just 10 minutes!

 Pre-Workout Tip: be sure to stretch dynamically before doing this or any workout routine.
 Dynamic stretching is the opposite of holding stretches still, which is done at the end of the workout.
 At the beginning of the workout, stretch while you are moving.

 The basic squat is the perfect way to start off your workout routine.
 Not only does this exercise work the lower body and the legs, but it also helps loosen up the hips and gets your body moving.
 I recommend doing these faster rather than slower so that you’re really moving through these first 10 repetitions.
 Since we only have 10 minutes, we’ve got to make every rep count!

 To do the basic squat, start with your feet open a little bit wider than your hips.
 Pull your naval in towards your spine to engage your core and protect your low back.
 Then bend at the knees and reach your glutes back as if you’re about to sit down on a chair.
 When you get as low as you can go, press down through your feet (specifically your heels) and press back up to standing.
 This works your quads, hamstrings, and glutes.
 Repeat this 10 times.